-Cloudy pool water can happen overnight and when it does it can be difficult and time consuming to diagnose and remedy.
-There is nothing more disheartening than going for a swim or inviting friends and family over for a swim only to find that your pool has clouded up unexpectedly.
-The good news is that there is always an explanation and hopefully after reading this page you will have a better understanding about why murky water can occur and the best way to fix it fast.
+Cloudy pool water can happen overnight and when it does it can be difficult and time consuming to diagnose and remedy, but it doesn't need to be.
+There is nothing more disheartening than going for a swim with family or inviting friends over for a swim only to find that your pool has clouded up unexpectedly.
+The good news is that there is always an explanation and after reading this page you will have a better understanding why it happens and the best way to fix it fast.

 The goal should always be to first diagnose the problem and fix it with as little chemicals as possible, if they are even necessary in the first place.
 As a general rule you should always start using less and never add any product based on a hunch unless you really know your pool.
 A lot of pool problems including cloudy water is simply caused by too many chemicals being added to the water over time.

 Every pool is different and it would be impossible and impractical to go over every possible cause of cloudy pool water.
 We will however go over the most common problems for salt water pool owners and regular pool owners and then we'll go over how to fix and prevent some basic problems that can occur.
-The most common reasons your swimming pool water is cloudy can be categorized under two main categories.
+The most common reasons your swimming pool water is cloudy can be categorized into two main categories; chemistry and sanitation or filtration and circulation.

-The reasons you may be experiencing cloudy pool water related to chemistry and sanitization:
+The reasons you may be experiencing cloudy pool water related to chemistry:

 The most common reasons for cloudy pool water caused by poor filtration and circulation are: